-- Between July-August 2021, it was held a Task Force Facilitation which is an awareness meeting facilitated by COOPI seconded Focal point from the MoLFR and attracted at least 20 members from FGS line ministries including Ministries of Livestock Forestry and Range, Planning, Agriculture, Humanitarian Affairs and Finance, as well as 40 from private sector including banks, insurance and telecom companies, exporting and processing industries, producer associations, universities, as well as other agencies such as FAO, AECF, SOWELPA, etc. Planned to be done in the coming weeks is a meeting involving religious leaders (sheikhs) on the same. - COOPI Cooperazione Internazionale facilitated formation of producer/marketing associations for products and services (of whom the Livestock Marketing Association are a part of).
+COOPI - Cooperazione Internazionale facilitated formation of producer/marketing associations for products and services (of whom the Livestock Marketing Association are a part of).
 The main aim of the establishment of producer associations or groups was to facilitate farmer's engagements with markets for more profitable farming and achieve increased economic capacity or income of poor farmers to better provide for their children/families.
-They were also provided with training to support associations to meet their goals and this training played a vital role in solving techno-managerial challenges with respect to farm produce marketing, input arrangements, providing technical knowledge to farmers, leveraging government and non-government support to enhance asset base for farmers etc. - These producer associations (including LMAs) are in the process of obtaining registration certificates by the MoLFR SWS. - 1.
-Conducted refresher training for CAHWs and so far undergoing registration and certification with the MoLFR. - 2.
+They were also provided with training to support associations to meet their goals and this training played a vital role in solving technomanagerial challenges with respect to farm produce marketing, input arrangements, providing technical knowledge to farmers, leveraging government and non-government support to enhance asset base for farmers etc. These producer associations (including LMAs) are in the process of obtaining registration certificates by the MoLFR SWS.

+- 1. Conducted refresher training for CAHWs and so far undergoing registration and certification with the MoLFR. - 2.
 Plan to Provide Livelihoods grants for groups livestock marketing groups, small-scale value chains (fodder, milk processing, bee keeping, Vet services, sweet potato processing etc.) - 3.
 Planned to have Livestock associations/cooperatives established and linked to livestock markets.